Ahelsamahy/Survive-Line/Theoretical/mdDraft/4_Timeline.md

 Thinking that it will take more effort to move the point in new line segment in the position that corresponds to the gap, then make a line between the old line segment and the new one.
 That is a lot to think about, there can be a different way.
 What if we change the point on x-axis? just to make it close to the old one, I know it is a bit of cheating, but as long as it works, then it is good.

-The idea is that, if I can calculate the gap (which I already know) then decrease the new point by the amount of gap + 1 (if it is a positive gap) ###ref to the figure) and will be -1 if it is a negative gap, you may ask, "why didn't you use absolute value for amount of gap as left is the same as right?" because then this would mean that the wave would increment in one way which depends if it is +1 or -1.
+The idea is that, if I can calculate the gap (which I already know) then decrease the new point by the amount of gap + 1 (if it is a positive gap) and will be -1 if it is a negative gap, you may ask, "why didn't you use absolute value for amount of gap as left is the same as right?" because then this would mean that the wave would increment in one way which depends if it is +1 or -1.

 The newly implemented function is called `def shiftOnXAxis(self, newPoint)` in `waveFunc.py`